 Under the annual bonus plan for fiscal 2012, the total amount available under the bonus plan, as in past years, was up to 25 percent of NTIC's earnings before interest, taxes and other income, as adjusted to take into account amounts to be paid under the bonus plan and certain other adjustments (Adjusted EBITOI), and assuming the achievement of at least a minimum Adjusted EBITOI, which is generally 70 percent of a budgeted target Adjusted EBITOI for fiscal 2012.
-For each plan participant, 50 percent of the amount of their individual bonus payout was determined based upon their individual payout was determined based upon their achievement of certain pre-established but more qualitative individual performance objectives.
+For each plan participant, 50 percent of the amount of their individual bonus payout was determined based upon their individual allocation percentage of the total amount available under the bonus plan and 50 percent of their individual payout was determined based upon their achievement of certain preestablished but more qualitative individual performance objectives.